jahrik/ansible-awx/README.md

     ansible_ssh_pass=vagrant

-With the inventory.ini file in place I can now point ansible at my new vms
+With the inventory.ini file in place I can now point Ansible at my new vms

     ansible -i inventory.ini all -m ping